jimurrito/minceraft/README.md

-# (Minceraft) Minecraft v1.20.2 Docker Server
+# (Minceraft) Minecraft v1.20.4 Docker Server
-A simple Forge Minecraft server, running in a docker container.
+A simple NeoForge Minecraft server, running in a docker container.

-Runs a NeoForge Minecraft server, version 1.20.2.
+Runs a NeoForge Minecraft server, version 1.20.4.
 Supports ARM64 and x86-64

 All options within the `server.properties` file have been ported to enviromental variables.
 Using these variables, the server.properties file is regenerated on each startup of the container.
 It's recommended to use a `.env` file for your variables to avoid unexpected changes to your server configuration.